ZWUrbo/nyt-bestseller-analysis/README.md

 - The pipeline is designed to be incremental, with enrichment keyed primarily by `isbn13`.
 - Request caching is used to reduce redundant API calls and make repeated runs cheaper and faster.
 - Some stages require authenticated third-party APIs, so full end-to-end execution depends on valid credentials.
+- Gemini API transport and shared batch helpers live in `src/ingest/gemini.py`; task-specific Gemini logic lives in `src/ingest/gemini_summaries.py` and `src/ingest/gemini_author_details.py`.

 ## Future Directions

 Potential next steps for the project include:

+- Address the `missing batch text` error in `gemini_author_details` with a two-step approach: use a Custom Search API directly for grounding data, then pass that gathered text into Gemini.
+- Update logging so long-running ingestion, batch polling, export counts, and recoverable failures are easier to inspect.
+- Add unit tests for parsing, normalization, repository upserts, export shaping, and Gemini batch result handling.
-- richer temporal analysis across bestseller periods
+- Add richer temporal analysis across bestseller periods.
-- deeper author-level and demographic exploration
-- topic clustering or embedding-based comparisons across titles
+- Explore topic clustering or embedding-based comparisons across titles.
-- dashboarding layers for interactive exploration
+- Build dashboarding layers for interactive exploration.
-- stronger validation and automated test coverage

 ## Closing Thought